muhammad-magdy/WPFToastNotification/README.md

   * Width
   * Height
   * Notification template
-  * Notification Flow Direction, Set direction in which new notifications will appear.
+  * Notification Flow Direction,That set direction in which new notifications will appear.
 Available options are:
     * RightBottom (default)
     * LeftBottom
     * LeftUp